CDPHE/TransferNanoporeAssemblies/README.md

 Transfers the results of NanoporeGuppyAssembly.wdl to your chosen google bucket.

-The complete google bucket path to which the outputs should be sent should be set in the Terra input as a String in double quotes.
+The complete google bucket path to which the outputs should be sent should be set in the Terra input as a String in double quotation marks (e.g. "gs://my/google/bucket").

-This workflow utilizes the publicly available docker image theiagen/utility:1.0